wp-plugins/open-table-widget/readme.txt

 [View the Online Demo](http://opentablewidget.wordimpress.com/ "View the Online Demo of Open Table Widget Pro")

-= Open Table Widget =

-*Open Table Widget* is a powerful WordPress widget that allows you to create powerful restaurant reservation forms for your website.
-Easily configure reservation forms that will look and function amazingly.
-Help increase the number of reservations and ultimately revenue by utilizing the power of Open Table.

-Using the widget is easy!
-This plugin is includes helpful tooltips, videos and in depth documentation to get you quickly up and running.
-Open Table Widget is for WordPress users of all skill levels.
-Don't know CSS?
-No problem!
-There's no code required.
-We've baked in several amazing looking prebuilt form layouts ("themes") to make integrating reservation forms into any theme that much easier.

-This plugin is actively developed and maintained and we welcome all suggestions, feedback and comments.
-If you enjoy this plugin be sure to rate it 5 stars and as "Working" to help get the word out.

-= Disclaimer =

-Be sure to test the reservation form.
-While we've done our best to code it for use in different website environments, we provide this code "as-is" and make no warranties, representations, covenants or guarantees with regard to the reservation tools, and will not be liable for any direct, indirect, incidental or consequential damages or for loss of profit, revenue, data, business or use arising out of your use of the reservation tools.

-The developer of this plugin is in no way affiliated with Open Table the company or its affiliates.
-The code contained herein is developed for free use and distribution in an effort to give back to the WordPress community.

 = Features =

 1. Powerful and Intuitive Widget